-In Bihar about 30.39% of the total female agricultural workforce of total female work force is engaged in farming occupation.
-The share of female agricultural workforce in total agricultural workforce was estimated to be 19.32% in the state.
-Female agricultural workers in total agricultural worker were computed to be 19.48% and 14.01%, for rural and urban areas, respectively.
+In Bihar about 30.39 per cent of the total female agricultural workforce of total female work force is engaged in farming occupation (Singh et al., 2018).
+The share of female agricultural workforce in total agricultural workforce was estimated to be 19.32 per cent in the state.
+Female agricultural workers in total agricultural worker were computed to be 19.48 and 14.01 per cent, for rural and urban areas, respectively.
 Major participation of women labour was observed in harvesting of crops (14.56%) followed by sowing of crops (11.36%).
-Overall participation in all the farming operations was assessed to be 35.94%.
+Overall participation in all the farming operations was assessed to be 35.94 per cent.
 Thus, women play a key role in the agricultural activities of the state.
-In spite of these, women have share of only 13.32% in total landholdings of the state and there is a gap of 7.04% between wage rate of men and women during TE-2016.
+In spite of these, women have share of only 13.32 per cent in total landholdings of the state and there is a gap of 7.04 per cent between wage rate of men and women during TE-2016.
 Disparities in wages are narrowing i.e. likely to be equal in coming days.
+It was also tried to analyze the role women in agricultural development of Bihar and the issues confronting them.

 To strengthen women's participation in agriculture and allied sectors and to improve their access to land, credit and benefit of different Govt. programs, Ministry of Agriculture and Farmers Welfare has policy provisions like joint leasing for both domestic and agricultural land under National policy for farmers.
 Under credit facility provisions government has framed policy for issuing Kisan Credit Cards to women for creating livelihood through livestock practices and agricultural processing.
-Further, in each KVK there provision of Subject Matter Specialist (SMS) of Home Science is provided to educate and create awareness among women farmers about their role in upliftment of socio-economic conditions of the society.
+Further, in each KVK there provision of Subject Matter Specialist (SMS) of Home Science is provided to educate and create awareness among women farmers about their role in upliftment of socioeconomic conditions of the society (Meena et al., 2010).
 Beside all efforts, there is still a wide gender gap in the state which may be addressed properly for overall development of women and enhancing the rural landscape of the state in particular and nation in general.
 Men and women are like two sides of a balance.
 Balance in society can be achieved only when both the sides are considered equal.
 Hence, ignoring the role of women especially in a developing state like Bihar cannot bring development in real senses.